Required

 2. You have a permanent job within the restrictions of your injury but at a different rate of compensation.
 You hope to reach your previous level of compensation within the next two years.

-3. You work multiple jobs, but your injury prevents you from returning to all of your places of employment.
+3. You work multiple jobs, but your injury prevents you from returning to all your places of employment.

 You will continue to receive TPD payments until you can return to work on a full-time basis or until you receive medical disability.